José Julián de Aranguren: Biography

-Archbishop Aranguren was an active participant in the war against Joloano pirates in the Philippines.
-The Spanish engaged the Joloano pirates frequently in the 1840s, sending out several fleets of warships and Spanish Army troops to the Balanguingui Island in the Sulu archipelago.
-It was rumored that after several Spanish expeditions to the island and its vicinities, in 1849, no more significant Joloano pirate force remained in the area.
+Aranguren had been active in the war against Joloano pirates in the Philippines.
+The Spanish frequently engaged the Joloano pirates in the 1840s, sending out several fleets of warships and Spanish Army troops to the Balanguingui Island in the Sulu archipelago.
+It was rumored that after several Spanish expeditions to the island and its vicinities, in 1849, no significant Joloano pirate forces remained in the area.